 The fastest way to yield finished compost is to build a compost pile all in one day.
-This way, the pile will heat up faster than adding a little bit of compost material at a time.
+This way, the pile will heat up faster than adding little bits of material at a time.

 To try it, gather your materials.
 The pile will be a square that is a minimum of 4 feet long by 4 feet wide, and 4 feet tall.
-To create compost quickly and evenly, you will need at least three different types of materials, plus a bit of soil, which will serve to inoculate the compost with beneficial soil microbes.
+To create compost quickly and evenly, you’ll need at least three different types of materials, plus a bit of soil, which inoculates the compost with beneficial soil microbes.

 Measure out the space for the heap and loosen the soil using a digging fork.
-Each layer will be about 2 inches thick and alternated in the above order, with the final top layer being soil.
+Each layer is about 2 inches thick.
+Alternate in the above order until the desired height, topping with the soil.

-This pile will not require turning, and should be ready in 2-3 months’ time.
+This heap doesn’t require turning, and should be ready in 2-3 months’ time.

-All in all, the combination of composting methods you use will be dependent on how much space you have and other unique factors.
+The combination of composting methods you use will depend on how much space you have and other unique factors.

 This book is a great resource: Compost Everything